 The hackers, who became known as Thrip, were attempting to remotely install the malware Infostealer.Catchamas without tipping off system security personnel about their presence and activity.

-Such behaviour is another hallmark of an LotL attack.
+Such behavior is another hallmark of an LotL attack.
 While moving and navigating within the network, using its own tools and functions, attackers will try to carry out “normal” activities in order to remain undetected for as long as possible.
 This can often mean that attacks aren’t spotted for weeks or even months.

 How to protect against living off the land attacks